 What Durable Execution Means for You

-- Your request will be processed — even if the server handling your request crashes, the work is automatically picked up by another server.
+When you send a message to the agent, the system guarantees:- Your request will be processed — even if the server handling your request crashes, the work is automatically picked up by another server.

 - No duplicate responses — each message gets exactly one agent response, even if retries are needed internally.